Doubly-robust and heteroscedasticity-aware sample trimming for causal inference: Experiments

 \subsection{NHANES experiments}

-Following prior work on sample trimming methods, we analyze the 2007-2008 U.S. National Health and Nutrition Examination Survey data \citep{nhanes}, attempt to estimate the effect of smoking on blood lead levels as in \citet{yang2018, hsu2013}, and compare our trimming methods to other common trimming methods.
+Following prior work on sample trimming methods, we analyze the 2007--2008 U.S. National Health and Nutrition Examination Survey data \citep{nhanes}, attempt to estimate the effect of smoking on blood lead levels as in \citet{yang2018, hsu2013}, and compare our trimming methods to other common trimming methods.
 The dataset contains 3,340 subjects, 679 of whom are smokers, and 2,661 of whom are not.
 The response, blood lead level, ranges from 0.18 $\mu{}$g/dl to 33.10 $\mu{}$g/dl, in the population, suggesting that there may be heteroscedasticity in the data.
 As before, we fit the propensities and conditional means using the $\texttt{regression\_forest}$ function from the R package $\texttt{grf}$ \citep{grf}; we fit conditional variances by subtracting estimates of $\E[Y_i\mid X_i]^2$ and $\E[Y_i^2\mid X_i]$ (this may again theoretically produce negative values, but does not in our case, suggesting that the regressions are fairly accurate).
-All regressions use gender, education level, income, and race as covariates, (these are the same covariates as in \citet{yang2018}, except that we do not use age as a covariate\textemdash the reason for this is that later, we will examine the covariate distribution of our trimmed sub-populations, and the results are more interpretable with fewer covariates.)
+All regressions use gender, education level, income, age, and race as covariates, as in \citet{yang2018}.
+We do not cross-fit our regression when selecting which units to trim, but do cross-fit when constructing point estimates and confidence intervals, as discussed in Section~\ref{sec:inference}.